Guido Crosetto: Mayor of Marene

-From 28 May 1990 to 14 June 2004, Crosetto served as mayor of Marene, a small village near Cuneo where he lives, for three terms.
-(Note: In the comune of Marene, the office of Mayor before 1995 was elected by the Comunal Council (indirect election) without term limits.
-After 1995, the Mayor is elected by citizen (direct election) with term limits (only two consecutive terms).
-Before 1995, the term of the Mayor of Marene was five years, and from 1995 to 1999 the term was only four years; after 1999, the term is five years.)
-In 1999, Crosetto ran for the presidency of the Province of Cuneo as an independent close to the centre-right coalition, but lost to the candidate of the centre-left, the former Christian-democrat Giovanni Quaglia.
-He was provincial councilor of Cuneo from 1999 to 2009, serving as group leader of Forza Italia (FI), the centre-right political party and member of European People's Party (EPP) founded by the billionaire and media tycoon Silvio Berlusconi.
-He chaired the conference of Mayors of the Savigliano-Saluzzo-Fossano ASL from 1993 to 1997.
+In 1999, Crosetto ran for the presidency of the province of Cuneo as an independent candidate close to the centre-right coalition but lost to the centre-left coalition fellow former DC member Giovanni Quaglia.
+He was provincial councilor of Cuneo from 1999 to 2009, serving as group leader of FI, the centre-right political party founded by Berlusconi and member of the European People's Party (EPP).
+He had joined FI in 2000, and also chaired the Conference of Mayors of the Savigliano-Saluzzo-Fossano ASL from 1993 to 1997.